 Some types of Fungi have anti-bacterial properties, includingresistance to Salmonella and Golden Staph, which may even replace the traditional process of impregnating fibers with silver to give it the same property.

 Some designers are also working on ways for you to grow your own furniture.

 Ecovative is a company that sells DIY starter kits to interior designers, allowing them to grow their own furniture for projects.

 This biodegradable packaging is currently used by Microsoft for some of its products and will compost in 30 days.

 The company has now won a Cradle to Cradle award for its products.

 Building Sustainable Homes

 Companies such as Mycoworks are making bricks out of Mycelium and testing their properties against traditional building materials such as clay and cement.
 Some of the results are amazing.

 The Mycelium from the mushrooms acts as a glue to hold it together, so the majority of the material is sustainably sourced.

 Mushrooms are a pretty amazing plant, and we look forward to seeing what other amazing products will be created that will change the way we live.

-Click here to read more about how this can benefit your health and the environment.
+Click here to read more about the best hydroponic plants to grow indoors about how this can benefit your health and the environment.

 2 thoughts on “Muskin to MycoBoard: How Mushrooms Can Replace Everything”